VirtoCommerce/vc-module-profile-experience-api/docs/index.md

 # Overview

-X-Profile module provides high performance search queries for customer and organization data.
+The X-Profile module provides high performance search queries for customer and company data.

-## Key features
+## Key Features
-Through X-Profile, you can perform create, read, update, and delete (CRUD) operations with **users**, **organizations**, and **contacts**.
+Through X-Profile, you can perform create, read, update, and delete (CRUD) operations with **users**, **companies**, and **contacts**.
 All such operations can be completed with various queries, which are listed and detailed in the sections below.

 ## How It Works
-Just like other xAPI modules, X-Profile module resides on a website's or application's back end and is managed with queries.
+Just like other xAPI modules, X-Profile resides on a website's or application's back end and is managed with queries.
 It enables efficiently creating, updating, and deleting various entity profiles.
 The chart below shows how X-Profile works in case of creating a new user (customer):

 ![Creating new user process explained](./media/x-profile-creating-new-user-chart-sm.png)